spdx/spdx-3-model/model/ExpandedLicensing/Classes/NoAssertionLicense.md

 # NoAssertionLicense

 ## Summary

-An Individual Value for License when no assertion can be made about its actual value.
+A License when no assertion can be made about its actual value.

 ## Description